 Supported by the National Key R&D Program of China （2018YFC1407200，2018YFC1407204），and National Natural Science Foundation of China （61531019）

-Satellite is one of important observation data sources in Arctic.
-Due to the complex characteristics of atmospheric and underlying surface, it is extremely challenging for developing the cloud mask algorithm and the derived product accuracy in Arctic by satellite passive remote sensing.
-A summer cloud detection model in Arctic was studied based on FY-3D/MERSI-II （FengYun-3D/Medium Resolution Spectral Imager-II).
-Combined with the observations infrared cloud detection tests for the Arctic summer were proposed.
-The probability distribution density analysis method was adopted, and the loss rate was introduced to optimize the relevant thresholds.
-Meanwhile, the relevant thresholds were optimized to develop a cloud detection model based on the confidence levels.
-The validation results reveal that the cloud detection results are highly consistency with the matched CALIPSO observations.
+Combined with the spaceborne lidar active observations， an Arctic summer cloud detection model is studied here based on the data from the FY-3D/MERSI-II （FengYun-3D/Medium Resolution Spectral Imager-II）.
+By using probability density function analysis method and introducing loss rate to optimize the correlating thresholds， an infrared cloud detection model for the Arctic summer is developed based on the confidence levels.
+The validation results reveal that the cloud detection results are highly consistent with the matched spaceborne lidar observations.
 The high confidence levels basically represent the cloudy pixels， while the low values correspond to the clear ones.
-The case study shows that the ratio of cloudy pixels is 100% with confidence level higher than 0.8.
+The case study shows that the cloudy pixels is 100% consistent with the pixels of the confidence level higher than 0.8.
 When the confidence level is lower than 0.2， 10.15% of the cloudy pixels are still misjudged as clear pixels， which are primarily single-layer clouds with the cloud top heights between 4 and 6km.
-This may be caused Pby cirrus clouds and still need further study.
+This may be caused probably by the cirrus clouds， which needs further study.

 WANG Xi, LIU Jian, YANG Bing-Yun.
 Research on summer Arctic cloud detection model based on FY-3D/MERSI-II infrared data[J].
 Journal of Infrared and Millimeter Waves,2022,41(2):483~492Copy